alexandra-lionga/iris/README.md

 **Search**

-- Users can search for stories, keywords, or other members.
+- Users can search for stories, keywords.

 **Notifications**